Dan Scavino: Between presidencies (2021–2024)

-White House Deputy Chief of Staff and Director of the Presidential Personnel Office (2025–present)
+Second Trump presidency (2025–present)

-In November 2024, The Washington Post reported that Scavino was expected to be named as the White House deputy chief of staff.
-On November 13, Trump named Scavino as his deputy chief of staff.
+On November 13, 2024, Trump named Scavino as his deputy chief of staff.
 As Trump's deputy chief of staff, he continued to manage Trump's social media profiles.
 In February 2025, Trump fired the board of the John F. Kennedy Center for the Performing Arts and named Scavino, among others, to the board.
 In August, Axios reported that Scavino would succeed Sergio Gor as the director of the White House Presidential Personnel Office.
 On October 12, Trump announced that Scavino would serve as director after Gor was confirmed as the U.S. ambassador to India.